In This Article

 Backtesting & Strategy Refinement

 A swing trader, for example, might use DeepSeek to test different stop-loss and take-profit levels under past market conditions.
-Instead of guessing what works best, you can let the AI analyze the data and suggest the optimal settings.
-This removes the uncertainty and helps you build a more systematic and consistent approach.
+Instead of guessing what works best, let the AI analyze the data and suggest the optimal settings.
+This removes the uncertainty and helps build a more systematic and consistent approach.

 Does DeepSeek Know About Crypto?

-However, you can remedy this by clicking on the “Search” button next to the “DeepThink (R1)” button inside the chatbox input.
-Annoyingly, there was another roadblock, when I tried to get DeepSeek to give me live data on Bitcoin’s price with internet search enabled, it told me that the search service was “busy.”
+However, you can fix this by clicking on the Search button next to the DeepThink (R1) button inside the chatbox input.
+Annoyingly, there was another roadblock, when we tried to get DeepSeek to give us live data on Bitcoin’s price with internet search enabled—the search service was “busy.”

 If you want recent or live information or information on any events that took place after October 2023, you need internet access, and the service needs to be available.

-As you can see, DeepSeek gave us a detailed timeline, citing news reports as sources for information, as well as accurate dates, which each date on the timeline being correct and corresponding to the event outlined.
+As you can see, DeepSeek gave us a detailed timeline, citing news reports as sources for information, as well as accurate dates, with each date on the timeline being correct and corresponding to the event outlined.

 DeepSeek’s Crypto Market Prediction for 2025

-We wanted to get some crypto predictions from DeepSeek so I asked for it’s input on where it believes Bitcoin, Ethereum, Solana and Dogecoin could be later this year.
+We wanted to get some crypto predictions from DeepSeek, so I asked for its input on where it believes Bitcoin, Ethereum, Solana, and Dogecoin could be later this year.

 Again, the internet search is still down, and the AI model even reminded me of the knowledge cutoff.